mlcommons/medperf/docs/mlcubes/mlcube_models.md

 medperf mlcube create model
 ```

-You will be prompted to fill in the configuration options:
+You will be prompted to fill in the configuration options.
+Use the following configuration as a reference:

 ```bash
 project_name [Model MLCube]: Custom CNN Classification Model